HPHashBrown/german-learning/README.md

   (0/250/600/1100) and a progressively steeper curve beyond that.
 Content unlocks exactly as mapped in the brief (Greetings/Numbers/Colors/Basic Vocab at 1 → Master Challenges at 50).
   The sidebar and Home page show "Only X XP until [feature] unlocks!" live.
+- **Log Immersion**: a dedicated page to log real-world German time (reading, listening, watching, speaking, whatever) — converts to XP and coins (60 XP + 15 coins per hour, constants live in `db.py`), shows total/weekly/monthly hours and your current streak, and keeps a full history table.
+This feeds the same XP/coins/weekly-challenge systems as every other activity in the app.
+- **Wallet**: a dedicated page showing your coin balance, key counts, a recent-purchases table (pulled from real inventory acquisition records, not a fabricated log), and a capped mini-activity (a quick der/die/das "Word Flip" round, +5 coins per correct answer, limited to 5 rounds/day) for a little extra spending money without turning into a way to farm the coin economy.
 - **Currency system**: coins, separate from XP, earned from quizzes/stories/challenges, spendable only on cosmetics (themes, avatar parts, pets, decorations, XP effects, titles) — never on anything that affects learning power.